umbertodicanito/MQTTClient/README.md

 # MQTTClient

 _Project of Electronic Computer and Computer networks course.
-Developers: U. Di Canito, E.Palmisano. email:info@lowboys.it_
+Developers: U. Di Canito, E.Palmisano.

 Application implemented is a simple MQTT client that allows: